datanav/docs/configuration.rst

    * - ``short_config``
      - String
-     - A connectionstring-like short form of the configuration, see the :ref:`pipes revisited <pipes_revisited>` for more information on the format of this property.
+     - A connection string-like short form of the configuration, see the :ref:`pipes revisited <pipes_revisited>` for more information on the format of this property.
      -
      - No